 Winter here in the land of the long white cloud often feels a bit more like the land of the long grey grizzly rain cloud!
 Rain or shine, we go walkies every day, and that makes for rather soggy doggies (and humans).
-These simple little DIY flannelette dog blankets do double-duty as effective dry cloths.
-Occasionally, a good towelling is in order, but these little blankets wash and dry much faster than a bath towel, especially when air drying in our New Zealand winter weather.
+These simple DIY flannelette dog blankets do double-duty as effective dry cloths.
+These little blankets wash and dry much faster than a bath towel, especially when air drying in our New Zealand winter weather.
+Here’s how to make a simple single-layered hemmed DIY flannelette dog blanket or dry cloth.

-Cotton flannelette is a woven cotton fabric that’s brushed to raise the fibres, which gives the material its soft fuzzy feeling.
+Cotton flannelette is a woven cotton fabric that’s brushed to raise the fibres, giving the material its soft fuzzy feeling.
 It’s referred to as “nap” in fabric terms, which makes it sound even cosier!
-Check out the photo below of Oli nested in the freshly washed and dried flannelette, pre-cutting.
+Check out the photo below of Oli nested in the pile of freshly washed and dried flannelette pre-cutting while I was getting my materials ready.
 Cosy indeed, cheeky rascal!

 Material Selection and Design Factors

-My single-layered blankies were made by repurposing the flat sheet from a flannel sheet set.
-It cost less to but a set than a single fitted sheet (go figure) when I added a fitted sheet over the mattress protector on our dogs’ big bed.
+My single-layered DIY flannelette dog blankets were made by repurposing the flat sheet from a flannel sheet set.
+It cost less to buy a full bed set than just a single fitted sheet (go figure) when I added a fitted sheet over the mattress protector on our dogs’ big bed.

 Our dogs have many beds, including a single mattress of their own beside our bed (although they often choose our bed).
 Big dogs need big spaces, especially since they love being close to each other on the same bed.
 The mattress protector keeps it clean it dry under their blankies, but also takes ages to wash and dry.
 Surface soiling protection helps.
 Plus, a bare mattress protector doesn’t look very pretty.
 I bought a (super sale) fitted sheet that blends better into the decor and is easier to keep clean.